amarini3722/engr3/README.md

 ![Steppermotor](https://github.com/amarini3722/engr3/assets/143545265/b5f8a39f-3811-4dc5-a396-729e3f17d46a)

 ### Reflection
-This assignment was fairly simple.
-The hardest part was waiting for someone to be done with there assignment so I could take their motor and limit switch.
-I wish for this assignment the slides didn't give us so much of the assignment for free.
+This assignment was fairly simple seeing that the code wasn't too tricky.
+When recording the video I needed to get josh to help me because the limit switch would always get knocked out of the way rather than let the stepper motor push it down fully.
+I wish for this assignment the slides didn't give us so much of the assignment for free it made the assignment feel more like a reading comprehension assignment than a problem solving one.

 ## CircuitPython_IR Sensor